Hritikkesharwani/DailyInternetDoses/README.md

 # DailyInternetDoses
 Hy!!
-I made this project to submit on Pepcoding hackathon to run this prject you have to install necessary npm
+I made this project to submit on Pepcoding hackathon to run this prject you have to install necessary npm and type command "npm run dev"
 1) puppeteer
 2) fs
 3) path